GFL Championship Football

 GFL Championship Football is a 1986 video game published by Activision.
+An exclusive sequel, GFL Championship Football II, was released for the TRS-80 Color Computer 3 in 1988.

 Gameplay

 GFL Championship Football is a game in which the player receives a view from inside the helmet.

 Reception

 Wyatt Lee reviewed the game for Computer Gaming World, and stated that "Whatever one's feelings about the game, when the plus yardage and minus yardage is added together, this action/strategy game is a watershed design."
+The magazine said that the game's unique perspective helped players understand the difficult job of running backs and quarterbacks.